Skip to content

 Pull request descriptions should include a brief summary of the changes and links to related issues.

-Expectations for merging: - Pass all unit and integration tests. - Approved by at least one other developer before being merged. - Include updates and additions to - Documentation - Tests - CHANGELOG.md
+Expectations for merging: - Pass all unit and integration tests. - Approved by at least one other developer before being merged. - Include updates and additions to - Documentation - Tests - CHANGELOG.md - For new model features related to the structure, remove relevant \fraktur font formatting from docs/model-structure.md to indicate that the feature has been implemented.

-Code Format and Style
+Code Format & Style

 Documentation